The Patent Litigation Law Review: Portugal

 - they were granted with disregard for the rights set forth in the procedural rules set out in the IPC.

-The legal and technical discussions on those grounds are not different from any of the EU countries – and the EPC States – meaning that jurisprudence from the European Patent Office (EPO) is the most relevant basis for the same discussions.
+The legal and technical discussions on those grounds do not differ from those of the EU countries – and the EPC States – meaning that jurisprudence from the European Patent Office (EPO) is the most relevant basis for those discussions.

-In relation to the obviousness or inventiveness test, the EPO's jurisprudence on this matter is generally followed – notably, the 'could/would' approach to determine whether a patent is 'obvious' or 'inventive' in view of the prior art.
-Also, consideration of the person skilled in the art in each case is defined under the EPO's case law.
-For the insufficiency of disclosure argument, the plausibility test is normally considered.
+In relation to the obviousness or inventiveness test, the EPO's jurisprudence on this matter is generally followed – notably the 'could/would' approach to determine whether a patent is 'obvious' or 'inventive' in view of the prior art.
+In addition, consideration of the person skilled in the art in each case is defined under the EPO's case law.
+For the insufficient disclosure argument, the plausibility test is normally considered.

 In relation to other defences, although rarely applied in practice, the interested parties can object to patent infringement by invoking:

-- legal limitations of the rights conferred by a patent (for instance, acts performed in private and not for commercial purposes or only performed exclusively for trial or experimental purposes – Bolar exemption);
+- legal limitations of the rights conferred by a patent (e.g., acts performed in private and not for commercial purposes or only performed exclusively for trial or experimental purposes – Bolar exemption);

 - exhaustion of rights (as the rights conferred by a patent do not allow its holder to forbid acts related to the products protected by it after its sale by the patentee or with his consent, in the European economic area);